The Training/Workout Split 2min read

 |2||Bench Press @40x3x5||Overhead Press @25x3x5|

 Start by doing 5 kilogram jumps on lower body lifts and 2.5 kilogram jumps on upper body lifts.
-Once those jumps become difficult decrease the jumps down to 2.5 kilograms for lower body and 1 kilogram for upper body lifts.
+Once the grind to achieve a lift becomes to long, decrease the increments down to 2.5 kilograms for lower body and 1 kilogram for upper body lifts.

-If you are struggling to recover between workouts -- particularly if you are over 35 -- it is time to change your split.
-Maybe a Heavy-Light-Medium.
+If you are struggling to recover between workouts -- particularly if you are over 35 -- it is time to change your split to maybe a Heavy-Light-Medium (HLM).

-If you are still young, with lots of testosterone to aid recovery, then check out the Texas Method.
+If you are still young, with lots of testosterone then check out the Texas Method.